 A week or so later, the group gathers on a Zoom meeting and shares the edited photos taken on the outing.
 Feedback is given and received with the goal of increasing skills of both taking and editing wildlife/nature photographs.

-Our field experiences have included Salmon Creek Greenway in October, Shillapoo Wildlife Area to shoot Short-eared Owls (read Isaac Lang’s blog about the experience) in November, and Ridgefield NWR to photograph small birds, swans, raptors that included Bald Eagles hunting ducks, Red-tailed Hawks, and Northern Harriers in December.
+Our field experiences have included Salmon Creek Greenway in October, Shillapoo Wildlife Area to shoot Short-eared Owls (read Isaac Lang’s blog about the experience) in November, and Ridgefield NWR to photograph small birds, swans, raptors that included Bald Eagles hunting ducks, Red-tailed Hawks, and Northern Harriers in December

 Our January outing was a trip to The Dalles Dam to photograph Bald Eagles snatching Shad from the frothy waters below the dam.
 We did not have luck seeing the 15 or so Bald Eagles present fish, so we drove to the Deschutes River and attempted to photographed Canyon and Rock Wrens.
 We ended up with shots of small birds, waterfowl, and had to settle with glimpses of both species of wrens.
 Seeing an unexpected Snow Goose taking off from the parking lot may have been our moment of the day.

-When: 7:00 am on Saturday, May 30th
+When: 8:00 am – 12:00 on Saturday, July 11th

 Accept an invitation for your calendar for this event